Command Line Interface¶

 Options

--d, --decay <decay>
+- -d, --decay <decay>¶

 Exactly one of “com”, “span”, “halflife”, “alpha” can be provided.
 Allowed values and relationship between the parameters are specified in the documentation (e.g. –decay=com 3).

-perun postprocessby kernel-regression
+perun postprocessby kernel-regression¶

 Execution of the interleaving of profiles resources by kernel models.

 In statistics, the kernel regression is a non-parametric approach to estimate the conditional expectation of a random variable.
 Generally, the main goal of this approach is to find non-parametric relation between a pair of random variables X <per-key> and Y <of-key>.
 Different from parametric techniques (e.g. linear regression), kernel regression does not assume any underlying distribution (e.g. linear, exponential, etc.) to estimate the regression function.
 The main idea of kernel regression is putting the kernel, that have the role of weighted function, to each observation point in the dataset.
 Subsequently, the kernel will assign weight to each point in depends on the distance from the current data point.
-The kernel basis formula depends only to the bandwidth from the current (‘local’) data point X to a set of neighboring data points X.
+The kernel basis formula depends only on the bandwidth from the current (‘local’) data point X to a set of neighboring data points X.

 Kernel Selection does not important from an asymptotic point of view.
 It is appropriate to choose the optimal kernel since this group of the kernels are continuously on the whole definition field and then the estimated regression function inherit smoothness of the kernel.
 For example, a suitable kernels can be the epanechnikov or normal kernel.
 This postprocessor offers the kernel selection in the kernel-smoothing mode, where are available five different types of kernels.
 For more information about these kernels or this kernel regression mode you can see perun postprocessby kernel-regression kernel-smoothing.

 Bandwidth Selection is the most important factor at each approach of kernel regression, since this value significantly affects the smoothness of the resulting estimate.
-In case, when is choose the inappropriate value, in the most cases can be expected the following two situations.
+In case, when we choose the inappropriate value, in the most cases can be expected the following two situations.
 The small bandwidth value reproduce estimated data and vice versa, the large value leads to over-leaving, so to average of the estimated data.
-Therefore are used the methods to determine the bandwidth value.
+Therefore, are used the methods to determine the bandwidth value.
 One of the most widespread and most commonly used methods is the cross-validation method.
 This method is based on the estimate of the regression function in which will be omitted i-th observation.
 In this postprocessor is this method available in the estimator-setting mode.
 Another methods to determine the bandwidth, which are available in the remaining modes of this postprocessor are scott and silverman method.
 More information about these methods and its definition you cas see in the part perun postprocessby kernel-regression method-selection.

 This postprocessor in summary offers five different modes, which does not differ in the resulting estimate, but in the way of computation the resulting estimate.
 Better said, it means, that the result of each mode is the kernel estimate with relevant parameters, selected according to the concrete mode.
-In short we will describe the individual methods, for more information about it, you can visit the relevant parts of documentation:
+In short, we will describe the individual methods, for more information about it, you can visit the relevant parts of documentation:

 For more details about this approach of non-parametric analysis refer to Kernel Regression Methods.